 Release Notes Additions

-Features are subject to change based on user feedback and testing.
+Features are subject to change throughout the release based on user feedback and testing.
 Please follow the release notes for the latest information.

 Account-level features are not available in Free-for-Teacher accounts unless otherwise indicated.

 Flash Content Reminder: Canvas displays Flash content as supported within major browsers.
 Microsoft Edge, Safari, Chrome, and Firefox default to HTML5 as the preferred method for displaying website content, which promotes a faster, more secure browsing experience.
 These browsers will eventually block all Flash content.
 For best performance in Canvas, course content should be designed to support HTML5.
 Any affected content can still be accessed by manually allowing permission for flash content in the browser.
 Using the camera and microphone to record media content within the Canvas Rich Content Editor currently still relies on Flash and is being addressed by Canvas engineers.